poloxue/enblog/content/posts/2023-10-11-setup-your-own-iterm2.md

 Let me share you a web site: [iterm2colorsschemes](https://iterm2colorschemes.com).

 Here you can get more color presets.

-Let's install this color preset, 3024 Night.
+Let's chose one from the site - 3024 Night.

 Download its itermcolors file, and install it.

 ```bash
 curl -Ls https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/3024%20Night.itermcolors > /tmp/3024Night.itermcolors
 open /tmp/3024Night.itermcolors
 ```

-Now, open the preferences -> Profiles -> Colors -> Click color presets

-Check whether 3024 Night has been installed.
+Open the preferences -> Profiles -> Colors -> Click color presets, and check whether 3024 Night has been installed.

 ## iTerm2 Tips